 Ticket prices range from £10 to £75 and are available here.
 Located in Covent Garden, the shows take place at 7.30pm each evening with an extra showing on Saturday 7th at 2.30pm.

 Fancy dining in style beforehand?
 Come along to our restaurant and experience some of our fine cuisine.
 Perfect!

-F Scott Fitzgerald’s classic novel ‘The Great Gatsby’ is coming to the stage from the May 14th-18th.
-Just days after the UK release of Baz Luhrmann’s cinematic version Northern Ballet will be performing their adaptation in Sadler’s Wells theatre.
+F Scott Fitzgerald’s classic novel ‘The Great Gatsby’ is coming to the stage from the May 14th to 18th.
+Just days after the UK release of Baz Luhrmann’s cinematic version, Northern Ballet will be performing their adaptation in Sadler’s Wells theatre.